Keerthi-RC7/FirstRepo/README.md

 - learning how to use GitHub properly
 - creating cool projects
 - building an impressive portfolio
+- hoping to learn more from people who've been doing this for a while now

   Stay tuned peeps ;)